Pelican-Elegant/elegant/documentation/content/Announcements/community-driven-project.md

 Category: Announcements
 Date: 2019-01-05 19:40
 Slug: community-led-project
-Subtitle: The beggining of a beautiful friendship
+Subtitle: The beginning of a beautiful friendship
 Summary:  Elegant has grown into a community-driven project.
 It also got a new website and organisational structure, culminating in its biggest release yet.
 Keywords:
 ---